 College of Liberal Arts & Social Sciences > Academics > Peace, Justice and Conflict Studies > Student Resources > Post Graduate Opportunities

-After graduating with a degree in Peace, Justice & Conflict studies, there are many opportunities available.
+After graduating with a degree in Peace, Justice and Conflict studies, there are many opportunities available.